markshannon/pattern-matching/precise_semantics.rst

   end:

 The above code is efficient as it checks against patterns as the sequence is iterated over.
-It does this while obeying the specified semantics as it acts *as if* each pattern were matched in turn.
+It does this while obeying the specified semantics, acting *as if* each pattern were matched in turn.

 Conclusion